Overview

 Features

-The automated SQL parser generates a SQL syntax tree displaying data flows and transformations in statements.
-Then it further simplifies this representation by removing transformations, creating a lineage graph connecting only tables and columns.
+The automated SQL parser within Blindata generates a SQL syntax tree that vividly illustrates data flows and transformations present in the statements.
+Subsequently, it streamlines this representation by eliminating transformations, crafting a concise lineage graph that exclusively links tables and columns.

-Blindata also offers automatic, manual, and markup comment-driven approaches for analyzing SQL scripts.
-With these strategies, Blindata can effectively identify SQL statements in scripts.
-Users can choose to either generate data flows at the catalog level instantly or review each routine or statement manually, depending on their unique needs.
-This flexibility ensures that users can select the most suitable approach for their requirements.
+Moreover, Blindata offers a versatile approach to script analysis, incorporating automatic, manual, and markup comment-driven methods.
+These techniques enable effective identification of SQL statements within scripts.
+Users can opt for instantaneous generation of data flows at the catalog level or choose to meticulously review each routine or statement based on their specific needs.
+This adaptable approach ensures users can tailor their analysis method to align with their unique requirements.

 How to